There are Five types of magnetic materials. Examples of magnetic materials are:

 - When a bar of paramagnetic material is placed in a magnetic field the lines of force tend to accumulate in it.

 - If a paramagnetic liquid is placed in a watch glass resting on the pole pieces of an electromagnet then it accumulates in the middle.
 It is because in the central region the field is the strongest.
 If the pole pieces are not close together the filed is strongest near the poles and the liquid moves away from the center giving an almost opposite effect.

 - If one end of a narrow u-tube containing a paramagnetic liquid is placed within the pole pieces of an electromagnet in such a manner that the level of the liquid is in the lie with the field, then on applying the field the level of the liquid rises.
 The rises in proportional to the susceptibility of the liquid.

 - When a paramagnetic gas is allowed to ascend between the poles pieces of an electromagnet it spreads along the direction of the filed.

-Diamgnetic substances are those which are repeled by magnets and when placed in magnetic field move from stronger to weaker part of the field.
+Diamagnetic substances are those which are repelled by magnets and when placed in magnetic field move from stronger to weaker part of the field.

 Diamagnetic materials examples

 - When a diamagnetic substance is placed in a magnetic field it sets itself at right angles to the direction of the lines of force.

 - When diamagnetic material is placed within a magnetic field the lines of force tend to go away from the material.

 - When a diamagnetic substance is placed in a watch glass on the pole pieces of a magnet the liquid accumulates on the sides causing a depression at the center which is the strongest part of the field.
 When the distance between the pole pieces is larger, the effect is reversed.